What is Free Parent Life Cover?

 Cover: Up to £5,000,000

-Payment: If you get a terminal illness and aren’t expected to live longer than 12 months or you pass away
+Payment: If you die, or get a terminal illness and aren’t expected to live longer than 12 months, within the policy term

 Critical illness cover

-Our Critical Illness Plan pays out a lump sum if you or your child are diagnosed with or have surgery for 1 of the 53 critical illnesses covered by our plan.
+Our Critical Illness Plan pays out a lump sum if you are diagnosed with or have surgery for one of the 53 critical illnesses covered by our plan.

 Cover: Up to £1,000,000

-Payment: If you become critically ill and live for 10 days after diagnosis
+Payment: If you become critically ill and live for 10 days after diagnosis, within the policy term